-Cirencester is a quintessential Cotswold town where visitors can delight in the daily markets as well as find local delicacies at the fortnightly farmers markets.
-Cirencester was involved in the local wool trade, famous across the whole of the Cotswolds, and its close association with the Romans is still very apparent today as stunning mosaics and even an amphitheatre are still prevalent in the streets and surrounding countryside.
+Cirencester is a quintessential Cotswold town where visitors can delight in the daily markets as well as find local delicacies at the fortnightly farmers’ markets.
+Cirencester was central to the local wool trade, famous across the whole of the Cotswolds, and its close association with the Romans is still very apparent today as stunning mosaics and even an amphitheater are still prevalent in the streets and surrounding countryside.
 Our accommodation and holiday cottages in Cirencester provide the perfect base from which to explore.Read More

 Discover the best places to stay and the top things to do when planning a visit to the town of Cirencester, browse our collection of properties in and around the local area above.